Labelled partitions in action: recombination, selection, mutation, and more: Introduction

-In this contribution, we take a more abstract perspective and consider a general model that describes the evolution under (not necessarily single-crossover) recombination and other evolutionary forces that satisfy certain natural assumptions; in essence, we will assume that their action only depends on a single `active' genetic site.
+In this contribution, we take a more abstract perspective and consider a general model that describes the evolution under (not necessarily single-crossover) recombination and other evolutionary forces that satisfy certain natural assumptions; in essence, we will assume that their action depends only on a single `active' genetic site.
 Our motivation is twofold.
 Firstly, we want to generalise the results from~\cite{SelrekDocumenta,SelrekTPB} to, for instance, the case with selection, recombination \emph{and mutation}.
 Secondly, and perhaps more importantly, we hope to better bring out the mathematical structure of the approach in the aforementioned work, and obtain a unifying description of the `zoo of dualities' obtained there.
-Indeed, one of the main contributions is to introduce a \emph{general labelled partitioning process}, which simultaneously generalises all the dualities mentioned above.
+Indeed, one of the main contributions is to introduce a \emph{general labelled partitioning process} (gLPP), which simultaneously generalises all the aforementioned dualities.
+To the best of our knowledge, this is the first time that such a general setting has been considered in the context of mathematical models for recombination.
+Evans~\cite{EvansBLA} also discusses a general labelled partitioning process, but in the context of genetic drift/resampling rather than recombination.
+Moreover, in~\cite{EvansBLA}, the partitions act on samples of individuals and not, as in this work, on the set of genetic sites.